 After six months, it dawned on me that my Sonic 2 piece wouldn’t get written about for a long time.
 I couldn’t put my finger on why, but I soldiered on.

 It was because the story wasn’t over.
-Sonic 2 was an ongoing crutch – one that may never have existed, had it not been for an incredibly fortunate upbringing.
+Sonic the Hedgehog 2 was an ongoing crutch – one that may never have existed, had it not been for an incredibly fortunate upbringing.